johnfraserss/ICS3U/Assignments/19 - Collaborative Research/README.md

-The purpose of this assignment is understand and appreciate an area of collaborative research between computer science and another field.
+The purpose of this assignment is to understand and appreciate an area of collaborative research between computer science and another field.

 Task(s)
 -------